ovn-org/ovn-kubernetes/README.md

  -nb-address="tcp://$CENTRAL_IP:6631" \
  -sb-address="tcp://$CENTRAL_IP:6632" 2>&1 &
 ```

+Note: Make sure to read /var/log/openvswitch/ovnkube.log to see that there were
+no obvious errors with argument passing.

 If you want to use SSL instead of TCP for OVN databases, please read
 [INSTALL.SSL.md].